goldengrape/Axiomatic_Designer/docs/current workspace/IF_L1-DP6_API_Specification.md

 #         "context_snippet": "| FR / DP | DP1 | DP2 | DP3 |\n| :--- | :---: | :---: | :---: |\n| **FR1** | X | | |\n| **FR2** | O_d | X | O_d |"
 #       },
 #       "suggestion": "Consider creating a new L2-DP to handle the functionality that FR2 needs from DP3, or redefine FR2 to not require this information directly."
-#     },
-#     {
-#       "finding_id": "find-002",
-#       "severity": "MINOR",
-#       "description": "Lexicon Inconsistency: The term 'Task Object' is introduced and used extensively, but it is not defined in the official project lexicon.
-All core concepts must be defined to ensure consistency.",
-#       "location": {
-#         "document_uri": "vcs://project-alpha/docs/AD_L2_DP5_ContentEngine.md?commit=a1b2c3d4",
-#         "start_line": 56,
-#         "end_line": 56,
-#         "context_snippet": "...the parser outputs a standardized Task Object..."
-#       },
-#       "suggestion": "Add 'Task Object' to the glossary section of the project.lexicon.json file and reference it here."
 #     }
 #   ]
 # }